material-motion/material-motion/concepts/runtimes.md

 - **Animation**.
 Called each time the platform is ready to draw a new frame.
 - **Gesture**.
 Called each time a gesture recognizer's state is changed.

-#### Initialization

-An

-TODO: Discuss how to store these Plans.
-TODO: Discuss how to send events to these Plans.
-TODO: Discuss marking some targets as dependent on others and how this affects ordering of event forwarding.